Investing in Our Future

 - Established a community working group comprising representatives from community groups and the City and County of San Francisco, as well as from local non-profit organizations;

-- Formed four faculty-led subcommittees on co-labs, research, education and digital hub, all of which have submitted final reports for consideration; and
+- Formed four faculty-led subcommittees on co-labs, research, education and a digital hub, all of which have submitted final reports for consideration; and

 - Hosted three open houses for the broader community and led one campus walking tour for the community working group.

+The result of this research was shared at an internal town hall meeting in April 2019.
+Several short and longer-term renovation projects are planned over the next decade.
 In addition, a group of committed faculty stakeholders and members of the Academic Senate are continuing to work to ensure the Parnassus Heights campus remains a destination for excellence across UCSF’s mission areas.